andrewharabor/simPLY_chess/README.md

 ## My Thoughts

 I decided to program this engine because I enjoy playing chess and I figured it would be a challenging project.
-Despite all of its limitations, the engine plays better than I initially though it would.
+Despite all of its limitations, the engine plays better than I had initially thought it would.
 There are many ways I could improve the playing strength and speed and while I will likely come back and implement some of them, my original goal with this project has been fulfilled.
 Overall, I'm happy with the result and I really enjoyed the process.